A Dense initialization for limited-memory quasi-Newton methods

 Johannes Brust (jbrustucmerced.edu)

 Abstract: We consider a family of dense initializations for limited-memory quasi-Newton methods.
-The proposed initialization uses two parameters to approximate the curvature of the Hessian in two complementary subspaces.
-This family of dense initializations is proposed in the context of a limited-memory Broyden-Fletcher-Goldfarb-Shanno (L-BFGS) trust-region method that makes use of a shape-changing norm to define each subproblem.
+The proposed initialization exploits an eigendecomposition-based separation of the full space into two complementary subspaces, assigning a different initialization parameter to each subspace.
+This family of dense initializations is proposed in the context of a limited-memory Broyden- Fletcher-Goldfarb-Shanno (L-BFGS) trust-region method that makes use of a shape-changing norm to define each subproblem.
 As with L-BFGS methods that traditionally use diagonal initialization, the dense initialization and the sequence of generated quasi-Newton matrices are never explicitly formed.
 Numerical experiments on the CUTEst test set suggest that this initialization together with the shape-changing trust-region method outperforms other L-BFGS methods for solving general nonconvex unconstrained optimization problems.
 While this dense initialization is proposed in the context of a special trust-region method, it has broad applications for more general quasi-Newton trust-region and line search methods.
 In fact, this initialization is suitable for use with any quasi-Newton update that admits a compact representation and, in particular, any member of the Broyden class of updates.

 Keywords: Large-scale nonlinear optimization, limited-memory quasi-Newton methods, trust-region methods, quasi-Newton matrices, shape-changing norm

 Citation: Technical Report 2017-1, Department of Mathematics and Statistics, Wake Forest University (2017).

 Entry Submitted: 10/06/2017

 Modify/Update this entry